Stephen Hance

 Stephen John Hance (born 16 April 1966) is a British Anglican priest.
-Since 2019, he has been National Lead for Evangelism and Witness for the Church of England.
-He was previously the Dean of Derby, and before that the Canon Missioner of Southwark Cathedral and Director of Mission and Evangelism for the Diocese of Southwark from 2013 to 2017.
+Since 2024, he has been Dean of Toronto and Rector of St. James Cathedral.
+He has previously served as National Lead for Evangelism and Witness for the Church of England, Dean of Derby, and Canon Missioner of Southwark Cathedral and Director of Mission and Evangelism for the Diocese of Southwark.

 Early life and education

 Hance was born on 16 April 1966 in Kisumu, Kenya.
 He studied sociology at Portsmouth Polytechnic, graduating with a Bachelor of Science (BSc) degree in 1989.
 In 1990, he entered St John's College, Nottingham, an Open Evangelical Anglican theological college, to train for ordained ministry.
 During this time he also studied theology, and he graduated from the University of Nottingham with a Bachelor of Theology (BTh) degree in 1992.
 He undertook postgraduate studies in mission and ministry, and graduated from Nottingham with a Master of Arts (MA) degree in 1993.
 He then left theological college to be ordained in the Church of England.
 After a number of years of part-time study at Asbury Theological Seminary in Kentucky, United States, he completed a Doctor of Ministry (DMin) degree in missional church leadership in 2009.